Backup

 CaptureGRID can automatically copy each downloaded photo to a secondary backup location.
 This provides a layer of redundancy that protects against accidental deletion or disk failure at the primary download location.

-Backup is configured per-node and operates on photos as they are saved.
+Backup is configured per-node.
+Each new photo is copied automatically as it is downloaded, and existing photos can also be backed up retroactively via a manual action in the Backup window.
 Each node maintains its own backup independently of the others, which makes the backup feature orthogonal to the GRID networking feature described in Networking — they protect against different kinds of failure and are typically used together.

 Backup Window